Plotinator/plottr_locales/lib/plottr_firebase/README.md

 that should be emailed to the user for them to accept the invitation when logging in.

-### Publish RCE Operations

-`publishRCEOperations(fileId: String, editorId: String, operations: SlateOperation[]): Promise<Any[]>`

-Publish an array of RCE `operations` made in file with id `fileId` to the editor editing specific RCE content in a Plottr file that can be uniquely identified across all open instances of Plottr editing the file by `editorId`.

-An example `editorId` is the string: `'cards__1__description'` which might uniquely identify the description editor for the card that has id 1 in the file with id `fileId`.

-Produce a `Promise` which, when resolved, indicates that the operations were published.

-### Fetch RCE Operations

-`fetchRCEOperations(fileId: String, editorId: String, since: Date, cb: (SlateOperation[] => Void)): Void`

-Poll Firebase for editor operations corresponding to the file with id `fileId` made to the editor that can be uniquely identified across all open instances of Plottr editing the file by `editorId` after the `Date` `since`.
-Call `cb` with an array of operations that meet those criteria.

 ### Save Custom Template

 `saveCustomTemplate(userId: String, template: Template): Promise<Any>`